akmn35/new.dist/README.md

 #> [1] 0.3115553
 ```

-`qnoPDD` Quantile function for a New One Parameter Discrete Distribution
+`qnoPDD` Quantile function for a New One Parameter Discrete distribution
 with scale (theta) parameter.

 ``` r